Jayesh97/Dynamic_programming/interview/Dhcp.md

      DHCPOFFER messages.
 The client broadcasts a DHCPREQUEST message that MUST include the 'server identifier' option to indicate which server it has selected

+ The 'requested IP
+     address' option MUST be set to the value of 'yiaddr' in the DHCPOFFER message from the server.

+The client times out and retransmits the DHCPDISCOVER message if
+     the client receives no DHCPOFFER messages.

+4. The server selected in the DHCPREQUEST message commits the binding for the client to persistent storage and responds with a DHCPACK message containing the configuration parameters for the requesting client

+The server SHOULD NOT check the offered
+     network address at this point - check happpened in step-2

+ If the selected server is unable to satisfy the DHCPREQUEST message
+     (e.g., the requested network address has been allocated), the server SHOULD respond with a DHCPNAK message.

+The client receives the DHCPACK message with configuration
+     parameters.
+The client SHOULD perform a final check on the parameters (e.g., ARP for allocated network address), and notes the duration of the lease specified in the DHCPACK message

+If the client detects that the
+     address is already in use (e.g., through the use of ARP), the client MUST send a DHCPDECLINE message

+The client may choose to relinquish its lease on a network address
+     by sending a DHCPRELEASE message to the server.
+The client identifies the lease to be released with its 'client identifier', or 'chaddr' and network address in the DHCPRELEASE message.
+If the client used a 'client identifier' when it obtained the lease, it MUST use the same 'client identifier' in the DHCPRELEASE message.

 ## indentifier in DHCP msgs